Dropshipping SEO: The Biggest Growth Lever in Your Store

 • Google Keyword Planner: It’s a free tool offered by Google Ads and provides great information on search volume, competition, and other keyword data.

-• Google Search Console: If you’ve already launched your site, you can use this tool to identify the queries already driving traffic to your site.
+• Google Search Console: If you’ve already launched your site, you can use this tool to identify the queries driving traffic to your site.
 This will give you an idea of what keywords currently work for you.

 It’s also easier to rank on page 1 of the search engine results pages (SERPs) for long-tail keywords.